-Insurers want to see that you understand your fleet as a whole and its weaknesses.
+Insurers want to see that you understand your fleet as a whole, including its weaknesses.
 They’re not merely gauging risk based on your data alone; they’re also gauging risk based on the people running your fleet.
-If you can demonstrate that you’ve identified areas where your fleet can improve safety—and you have a plan in place to make those improvements—insurers will be more likely to give you a reasonable quote.
+If you can demonstrate that you’ve identified areas where your fleet can improve safety, and you have a plan in place to make those improvements, insurers will be more likely to give you a reasonable quote.

 #3: Demonstrate Your Safety Culture with a Walkthrough